Ye Planet? Kanye West To Purchase Conservative Social Media Platform Parler - NewsBreak

 RELATED: Kanye West and Ray J Reunite At Candace Owens’ Struggle BLM Doc Premiere

-Ye also stunned fans by wearing a “ White Lives Matter ” shirt with Owens and unaired snippets from an interview with FOX news host Tucker Carlson that featured conspiracy theories and antisemitic comments.
+Ye also stunned fans by wearing a “ White Lives Matter ” shirt with Black Conservative talker Candace Owens and unaired snippets from an interview with FOX news host Tucker Carlson that featured conspiracy theories and antisemitic comments.

 Amazon removed the social media site from its web-hosting service due to the platform’s refusal to remove violent and hateful posts after the January 6th U.S. Capitol riots.
 The app was removed from Apple and Google app stores for violating their terms of service.
 It has since returned to both stores.